-A new study has found that Kiwi’s closest relative is the now extinct 2.3 meter tall elephant bird from Madagascar.
+A new study has found that Kiwi’s closest relative is the now extinct 2.3-metre tall elephant bird from Madagascar.

 The research from the University of Adelaide’s Australian Centre for Ancient DNA (ACAD), has solved a 150-year-old evolutionary mystery about the origins of the giant flightless “ratite” birds, such as the emu and ostrich, which are found across the southern continents.
 This group contains some of the world’s largest birds – such as the extinct giant moa of New Zealand and elephant birds of Madagascar.

 The different “ratite” species were long thought to have formed as the flightless birds were isolated by the separation of the southern continents over the last 130 million years.